Tejashwini-s-04/Chat-with-PDF-Using-RAG-Pipeline/README.md

 Feel free to contribute by forking the repository and creating pull requests.
 Suggestions, bug reports, and feature requests are always welcome!

 # License
-This project is licensed under GNU License.
+This project is licensed under GNU General Public License.